Estate Planning – Leaving an Inheritance for Your Children

-Regardless of whether you have abundant wealth or just scrape to get by, one thing is certain: you won’t be taking anything with you when you leave this world.
+Regardless of whether you have abundant wealth or struggle to get by, one thing is certain: you won’t be taking anything with you when you leave this world.
 Estate planning is our opportunity to decide who gets those assets we leave behind.
 Most people I encounter haven’t given this issue much thought and simply default to leaving everything to their children.
 Unfortunately, many of them haven’t really considered the possible implications of that plan.

 Where and how to leave an inheritance can be a very difficult decision and one that will likely evolve over time as situations change and we grow in wisdom.
 It’s also important to recognize that this is a very emotional topic, so we need to be cautious of making quick decisions.